 We spend an extraordinary hiking day within the Rila Mountains and more precisely within the boundaries of the Rila National Park.

 Rila National Park is the largest of the three national parks in Bulgaria.
 Founded in 1993 the park contains rare and endangered wildlife species and communities, self-regulating ecosystems of biological diversity, as well as historic sites of global cultural and scientific significance.
 Some of the largest rivers in the Balkan Peninsula originate in the park.

-The Seven Rila Lakes is the most popular trekking destination in Rila Mountains because of the outstanding beauty of the glacial lakes and the whole circus.
+The Seven Rila Lakes is the most popular trekking destination in Rila Mountains because of the outstanding beauty of the glacial lakes and the whole cirque.
 The lakes are one of the 100 national tourist sites in Bulgaria as well.
 These mountain pearls are amphitheatrically situated one above the other as follows: The Tear (the highest one at 2535 m. a. s. l.), The Eye, The Kidney, The Twins (the largest), The Trefoil, The Fish Lake and The Lower Lake (the lowest one at 2095 m. a. s. l.).